 When building applications using traditional development frameworks, rarely can developers write application code that is fully independent of the target platform or framework.
 So, the presentation logic for the application would be inseparable from the selected UI framework, such as WPF or Blazor, and the service logic may be tightly coupled with the communication framework, such as WCF or WebAPI, even though nothing in this logic may require dependencies on those frameworks.

-This locks you in to the selected technology stack and frameworks, and makes it quite hard and costly to upgrade your app to a newer technology in the future.
-Considering increasing pace of the technological change, your app can be at risk of quickly becoming not maintainable, as the frameworks it depends on get abandoned or fall out of support.
+This locks you into the selected technology stack and frameworks and makes it quite challenging and costly to upgrade your app to newer technology in the future.
+Considering the ever-increasing pace of technological change, your app can be at risk of quickly becoming not maintainable as the frameworks it depends on get abandoned or fall out of support.
 Oftentimes, even when you start a big project with a brand new framework, that framework will be already obsolete by the time you finish the project.

 Our open-source Xomega Framework has been designed to allow you to write the bulk of your presentation and service logic in a platform-agnostic way, which you can then hook into a thin platform-specific layer.

-On the presentation layer, the same common logic can be shared not just between web clients, such as Blazor Server, WebAssembly or even legacy ASP.NET WebForms, but also between other types of clients, such as WPF desktop applications, or even with the future multi-platform MAUI applications, when they become supported.
+On the presentation layer, the same common logic can be shared not just between web clients, such as Blazor Server, WebAssembly, or even legacy ASP.NET WebForms, but also between other types of clients, such as WPF desktop applications or even with the multi-platform MAUI applications, when those become supported.